-Manage Council's information and communications systems to ensure alignment with business needs and excellent customer service.

-The Information and Communication Technologies (ICT) Improvement Plan (2018-2022) was initiated in 2017-18.
+Directorate - Community and Corp porate Services Responsible Officer Information Services Manager Program Description Manage Council's information and co service. ommunications systems to ensure alignment with business needs and excellent customer Achievements The Information and Communication Technologies (ICT) Improvement Plan (2018 2022) was initiated in 2017-18.
 With the guidance of the ICT Improvement Plan, several projects in 2018-19 were undertaken.